The Palmer Bar

 The Palmer Bar at Glenlo Abbey, situated just off the Ffrench Room offers guests a quiet retreat with views overlooking the terrace and 18th Century Abbey.

 The Palmer Bar is so called after the Palmer Family who purchased Glenlo Abbey in 1897.

 Enjoy a pre-dinner drink or choose from our Champagne selection.
-Take a seat by the bar and choose from our extensive cocktail list of cocktails, whilst enjoying a cocktail demonstration.
-Pre - booking is necessary.
+Take a seat by the bar and choose from our extensive cocktail list.

 We Offer Whiskey Tasting, where our in house whiskey connoisseur will take you on a journey through the history of whiskey in Ireland and sample some of Irelands top whiskeys.
 Pre-booking is necessary.

 Contact us directly on firstname.lastname@example.org or +353 91 519600

 They were wealthy land owners operating flour and maize mills in Galway city at the time.
 Milling in Galway city was a major industry with up to 30 mills operating by the mid-19th century - providing employment to hundreds of people.
 The Palmers also ran a brewery called “The Nuns’ Island Brewery”, named after its location next to the Poor Clare Convent. - And they branded their “T Palmer’s Superior Porter” as “equal to Dublin”.